dasycarpum/FMP-PostgreSQL-PyQt/README.md

     Run `$ export PYTHONPATH="${PYTHONPATH}:/your/folder/FMP-PostgreSQL-PyQt"` to extend the Python interpreter's module search path to include the specified directory.

 2. **Install Python Libraries**:
-    - Create a virtual environment at project root : `$ python -m venv .venv`
+    - Create a virtual environment at project root : `$ python3.11 -m venv .venv`
     - Use it : `$ source .venv/bin/activate`
     - Run `$ pip install -r requirements.txt` to install the necessary librairies.